Byunk/Korean-Hate-Speech-Detection/README.md

 Numerous studies attempt to solve this issue by training the model using both English and the target language.
 This is referred to as the cross-lingual language model, or XLM for short.
 The advantage of XLM is that we can discover the model's latent space using a large number of English datasets.

+We use [Korean Hate Speech Dataset](https://github.com/kocohub/korean-hate-speech) for training and evaluation, and we set [Kaggle Competition](https://www.kaggle.com/competitions/korean-hate-speech-detection/overview) as a benchmark.

 ## Relative Works

 BERT [Jacob Devlin et al., 2019](#references) and its derivatives has shown novel improvements in most NLP tasks in recent.
 In hate speech, there are automatic hate speech detection approaches and BERT achieve 7-8% improvement compared to previous system [MacAvaney S et al., 2020](#references).
 Kaggle competitions are actively held by big tech business such as Google and Meta and the leading model achieve about 80% accuracy in average.
 Recently, RoBERTa [Yinhan Liu et al., 2019](#references) is frequently used and show high performance.